xenoncolt/docker-stats/README.md

     "channelId": "CHANNEL_ID"
    }
    ```
 6. Replace the Channel ID with the ID of the channel you want the bot to post stats to.
 And also replace your `docker.sock` file path.
-If you don't know where is your `docker.sock` file then follow #
+If you don't know where is your `docker.sock` file then follow [Docker Sock](#docker-sock)

 7. Start the bot:
    ```